 While there is no definitive statutory or case law authority in Delaware as to the proper treatment of abstentions, the Company believes that abstentions should be counted for purposes of determining both (i) the presence or absence of a quorum for the transaction of business and (ii) the total number of Votes Cast with respect to a proposal (other than the election of Directors).
 In the absence of a controlling precedent to the contrary, the Company intends to treat abstentions in this manner.
 Accordingly, abstentions will have the same effect as a vote against the proposal as to which the abstention is made.
-Broker non-votes will not have any effect on the outcome of the voting on a proposal.
+Broker non-votes will be counted toward calculating a quorum, but not have any effect on the outcome of the voting on a proposal.